narf9995/Lands-End/README.md

 ##### Matching Phase
-Once the crib is established and the turn-up card is settled, the game starts with the non-dealer leading a single card from her hand, face up, and announcing the card’s rank out loud (for example, if you play 5 of hearts, announce “five”).
+Once the crib is established and the turn-up card is settled, the game starts with the non-dealer leading a single card from their hand, face up, and announcing the card’s rank out loud (for example, if you play 5 of hearts, announce “five”).
 Players then alternate throwing cards face up on the table, in an attempt to earn points by combining their cards plus their opponent’s into pairs, runs, fifteens, and “go” points.
 For example, if player one throws 7 of diamonds and player two throws 7 of hearts, player two pegs 2 points for a pair.
-If player one replies with 7 of spades, she pegs 6 total points for creating three sets of pairs.
+If player one replies with 7 of spades, they pegs 6 total points for creating three sets of pairs.

-Alternatively, if no pairs, runs, or fifteens are scored, then the player who cannot play a card without going over 31 total points sacrifices a “go” point to his opponent.
-For example, if player one leads 10 of hearts, player two follows with Q of spades, and player one replies with 8 of diamonds, then player two either must throw a three (thereby pegging 2 points for hitting 31 exactly); or throw an ace or a two, keeping the total below 31 points; or, if she cannot play a card without exceeding 31 points, peg 1 “go” point to her opponent.
+Alternatively, if no pairs, runs, or fifteens are scored, then the player who cannot play a card without going over 31 total points sacrifices a “go” point to their opponent.
+For example, if player one leads 10 of hearts, player two follows with Q of spades, and player one replies with 8 of diamonds, then player two either must throw a three (thereby pegging 2 points for hitting 31 exactly); or throw an ace or a two, keeping the total below 31 points; or, if they cannot play a card without exceeding 31 points, peg 1 “go” point to their opponent.
 In the latter case, the count begins again at zero and the next card is led by player one.
 The player who throws the last card in the matching phase scores 1 point.

 ##### Showing Phase
-Once each player has exhausted his four cards, each “shows” and scores his cards in the following strict order: non-dealer, dealer, dealer’s crib.
+Once each player has exhausted their four cards, each “shows” and scores their cards in the following strict order: non-dealer, dealer, dealer’s crib.

 The turn-up card is used by both players as a fifth card in their hands.